pertusa/ap/docs/cnn.md

 The aim is for the notebooks to be studied and modified.
 A later class will present a more advanced practice that will involve modifying and implementing CNN code.

-!!! danger

-    This is work in progress.
-The contents of this page are not final and, therefore, it is not recommended to start working on its contents yet.

 ## 2. Second session of this block (14th February 2024)

 ### Contents to prepare before (online)